MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 In order to optimize the marketing effort, both the activity time plan and team dimensioning should be based on weekday/hour flow data.

-To better show the idea, in the following it we will go through 3 case studies, one per each objective.
-The idea is to replicate this analysis for each of the above-mentioned MTA stations.
+To better show the idea, we will now go through case studies, one per each list we built before.
+These are to be considered as show examples.
+The same analysis has to be replicated for each of the recommended MTA stations.